British Royal Train: Steam locomotives

 In the pre-preservation era, the Royal Train was always hauled by steam locomotives for the relevant British Rail region.
 Examples of royal trains hauled by preserved steam are as follows.
-In preservation examples include the visit of Prince Edward, Duke of Kent to the Keighley and Worth Valley Railway on 10 July 2008: 6233 Duchess of Sutherland (an LMS Princess Coronation Class 4-6-2), 6024 King Edward I (a GWR 'King' Class 4-6-0), and 60163 Tornado (a new LNER-design Peppercorn A1 4-6-2).
+In preservation examples include the visit of Prince Edward, Duke of Kent to the Keighley & Worth Valley Railway on 10 July 2008: 6233 Duchess of Sutherland (an LMS Princess Coronation Class 4-6-2), 6024 King Edward I (a GWR 'King' Class 4-6-0), and 60163 Tornado (a new LNER-design Peppercorn A1 4-6-2).

 On 11 June 2002, the restored 6233 Duchess of Sutherland was the first steam locomotive to haul the Royal Train for 35 years, transporting Queen Elizabeth II on a tour to North Wales, from Holyhead to Llandudno Junction, as part of her Golden Jubilee.
 The trip also marked the 160th anniversary of the first Royal train in 1842.

-On 22 March 2005 Duchess of Sutherland again hauled the Royal Train, the second time for a steam locomotive in 40 years, transporting the Prince of Wales from Settle to Carlisle over the Settle-Carlisle Railway.
+On 22 March 2005, Duchess of Sutherland again hauled the Royal Train, the second time for a steam locomotive in 40 years, transporting the Prince of Wales from Settle to Carlisle over the Settle-Carlisle line.
 The trip marked the 25th anniversary of the formation of the "Friends of the Settle and Carlisle" pressure group.
-On the trip, the Prince spent a 15-minute spell behind the controls of the locomotive.
+On the trip, the Prince spent 15 minutes behind the controls of the locomotive.

 On 10 June 2008, 6024 King Edward I hauled the Royal Train, transporting the Prince of Wales and the Duchess of Cornwall on board, from Kidderminster Town to Bridgnorth, on a visit to the Severn Valley Railway.
-Once again The Prince of Wales took the controls of the locomotive for a period.
+Once again, the Prince of Wales took the controls of the locomotive for a period.